Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 Things we will need before we can deploy container apps:

 - Azure Container Apps deployment Resource Group (Optional)
+- Grant access to our GitHub **Service Principal** created in Part 3 of this blog series on the Resource Group to create ACAs (Optional)
 - Log Analytics Workspace to link with Azure Container Apps (Optional)
 - An Azure Container Apps environment